 We teach history to all children, whatever their ability.
 History forms part of the school curriculum policy to provide a broad and balanced education for all children.
 We provide learning opportunities that are matched to the needs of children with learning difficulties.
-Our work in history takes into account the targets set in the children's provision maps.
+Our work in history considers the targets set in the children's provision maps.